Frequently Asked Questions

 In earlier years, we averaged 120 a year because we did not have enough kennel space to house more dogs.
 Today, our numbers have grown drastically due to increased kennel capacity.
 We now rescue on average between 200-300 dogs a year.

-Since the founding of our organization, our Assistance Dogs International accredited program has led to an 87% success rate in pairing Warriors with Service Dogs.
+Since 2011, K9s For Warriors has maintained a roughly 90% success rate for its Warrior with Service Dog pairings.
 Unfortunately, not all pairings work out after graduation.
 Sometimes Warriors return dogs and other times we may retrieve a dog.
 Reasons include:

-The majority of our dogs are rescues because its core to our mission, but they take longer to train so we supplement our K9 lineup with purpose-bred dogs who have training before arriving to K9s.
+The majority of our dogs are rescues because its core to our mission, but they take longer to train so we supplement our Service Dogs in training with basic training before arriving to K9s.
 This allows us to serve more Veterans and ensures we do not extend our waitlist.
-We believe this saves lives.

 The Northeast Florida Fire Watch Council (“the Fire Watch Council”) was founded as a result of PREVENTS (the President’s Roadmap to Empower Veterans and End a National Tragedy of Suicide), a Presidential Executive Order from 2019 creating a national public health strategy to address Veteran suicide.